 Accident caused major congestion on I-10 East near Perkins Road

-BATON ROUGE - An accident that occurred on I-10 East near Perkins is causind heavy congestion Sunday afternoon.
+BATON ROUGE - An accident that occurred on I-10 East near Perkins is caused heavy congestion Sunday afternoon.

 The accident happened around 3:30 p.m. near the Perkins Rd (156) exit.
 Two left lanes are blocked causing congestion to reach the Mississippi River Bridge.